 Walsall College is an exempt charity under the Part 3 of the Charities Act 2011 and is regulated by the Secretary of State for Education.
-The members of the Governing Body, who are trustees of the charity, are disclosed on page 16.
+The members of the Governing Body, who are trustees of the charity, are disclosed on page 21.
 In setting and reviewing the college's strategic objectives, the Governing Body has had due regard for the Charity Commission's guidance on public benefit and particularly upon its supplementary guidance on the advancement of education.

 In delivering its mission, the college provides identifiable public benefits through the advancement of education to approximately 12,000 students, including 300 students with high needs.
 The college provides courses without charge to young people, to those who are unemployed or low waged and adults taking English and maths course along with the new digital entitlement.
 The college adjusts its courses to meet the needs of local employers and provides training to 1600 apprentices.
-The college is committed to providing information, advice and guidance to the students it enrols and to finding suitable courses for as many students as possible regardless of their educational background or level of aspiration.